linode/docs/docs/guides/platform/disk-images/disks-and-storage/index.md

 modified_by:
   name: Linode
 published: 2021-04-30
-title: "How to Manage Disks and Storage on a Linode"
+title: "Managing Disks and Storage on a Linode"
-h1_title: "Managing Disks and Storage on a Linode"
+title_meta: "How to Manage Disks and Storage on a Linode"
-enable_h1: true
 aliases: ['/guides/linode-disks/']
 ---